larkintuckerllc/futusign-wordpress/readme.md

 or without a network connection.

-When the plugin in updated, the web application will automatically update and reload within 5 minutes.
+When the plugin in updated, the web application will automatically update and reload within an hour.

 There are several known situations where the web application will display an error until the situation is corrected (will recover within a minute).